Hi Aunt Vadge,

 Dear Extremely Curious,

-The inside of the vagina is made up of what’s known as rugae, which are muscular folds.
-Some of this can feel a little rough when you touch it, if a slimy coating is not on it, as you’ve noticed.
-The reduction/thinning of fluids could be why you can feel this more now.
+The inside of the vagina is made of rugae – muscular folds – which can feel a little rough to the touch when there’s less slippery coating over them, exactly as you’ve noticed.
+Thinner fluid could be why you can feel that more now.

-Sometimes thinning vaginal fluids can indicate an infection or a change in microflora, so it may be worth going to get a swab taken.
-I understand that in the USA, just whipping off to the doctor isn’t as easy or cheap/free as in many other countries, so in the meantime, you can do a couple of things to try to nail down the reason for the change.
+Sometimes thinning fluids can signal an infection or a shift in your microflora, so a swab can be worth it.
+I know that in the US, popping to the doctor isn’t always as easy or cheap as elsewhere, so in the meantime there are a couple of things you can do to narrow down the cause.

-2. Write a diary of everything that has changed just before and since your vagina started to change.
+- Keep a short diary of everything that changed just before and since your fluids started shifting.

 Warmest regards,